 To ensure that the responses included in the average group annuity prices represent a material portion of the market, the size of the group annuity business for each insurer is determined.
 The amount of group annuity business won in the prior four quarters, the total amount of group annuity business on the books and the capacity for taking on new business in the upcoming quarter are used to assign respondents a numerical size rating (size units) from 1 - 15.
 The lowest half of survey premium rates is determined using these size units.
-The size units for all insurers (excluding outliers) are summed and the lowest half of composite premium rate information described above is determined based on these units.
-In the example below, the lowest three composite premiums and 3/15 of the fourth lowest composite premium will be included in the lowest half cost average.
-This approach ensures that the information included in the lowest half average represents a significant portion of the market.
+The size units for all insurers (excluding outliers) are summed and the

-6 These survey practices for other organizations were in use in mid-2021.
+5 These survey practices for other organizations were in use in mid-2021.

-7 PBGC requests prices for immediate annuities for males and for females beginning at ages 50, 55, 60, 65, 70, 75, and 80, and deferred annuities beginning at age 65 for individuals currently at ages 30, 35, 40, 45, 50, 55, and 60.
-8 PBGC uses data from Form 5500 filings for plans used in the Projections Report modeling to determine these weightings.
+6 PBGC requests prices for immediate annuities for males and for females beginning at ages 50, 55, 60, 65, 70, 75, and 80, and deferred annuities beginning at age 65 for individuals currently at ages 30, 35, 40, 45, 50, 55, and 60.
+7 PBGC uses data from Form 5500 filings for plans used in the Projections Report modeling to determine these weightings.